nuwavetech/nonstop-integration-showcase/README.md

 For detailed information on LightWave products, visit the [NuWave Technologies Documentation Center](https://docs.nuwavetech.com).

 *This showcase is a simulation.
-Card and account numbers are fictitious and no actual payment transactions occur.*
+All data is fictitious and no actual payment transactions occur.*

 The showcase consists of Payment Card Simulation Pathway application and a browser based client application.
 These components may be installed using these instructions: